This cabbage lasagna recipe marries cheese, sausage, and sauce into a delightful low carb pasta for the whole family!

 - Place cabbage in a colander and allow it to drain.
 Place paper towels on top to absorb as much liquid as possible from the cabbage.

-- Cook the Italian sausage in a large skillet, over medium heat.
+- Meanwhile, cook the Italian sausage in a large skillet, over medium heat.
 Break sausage into small pieces with the back of your spoon as it cooks.

 - Once cooked, remove sausage from the pan to a to a paper towel lined plate.